Chocolate Poke Cake is a moist chocolate cake filled with rich chocolate pudding. This decadent dessert is the best cake recipe for chocolate lovers!

 - In a large mixing bowl, add in the box cake mix, vegetable oil, eggs, chocolate pudding and sour cream.
 Mix with a hand mixer until incorporated.

 - Spread the cake batter into the prepared pan.

 - Place into the preheated oven.
 Let bake for 40 minutes or until done.
 Place a toothpick into the center of the cake and if moist crumbs come out it's done.
 You don't want batter on your toothpick.
 That means your cake isn't done.

 - Remove from the oven and let cool.

 - Poke large holes into the cake with large straws.
 You can also use the round handle of a slotted spoon if you happen to have one on hand.

-- Heat one 11.75 oz jar of fudge for about 45 seconds.
-Stir and pour into the large holes that you made into the cake.
+- Heat up one of the 11.75 ounce jars in the microwave for 45 seconds.
+Stir and pour the fudge into the large holes that you made into the cake.
 Spread the fudge to be sure to fill the holes.